MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 ### XAL Cleanup

-XAL doesn't require any cleanup, however, you will need to close your XblContextHandle and XalUserHandle.
+XAL doesn't require any cleanup, however, you will need to close your XalUserHandle and XblContextHandle.

 ```cpp
 if (m_xblContext)